Lupus590/CARPG_-_An_RPG_Engine/notes/equipment.md

  * clothing and jullery has no effect on stats, but provides no armour
  * light armour has little penalty to stats, but provides some damage resistance
  * heavy armour has more effect on stats, but provides the most damage resistance
- * Enchantemnts can change anything
+ * Enchantments can change anything

 #weapons